MHDLab-Projects/MHD-Photoionization/README.md

 * Select a python script (e.g. `setup.py`) to activate the vscode python extension.
 Open a terminal `ctrl + ~` and ensure the python .venv is activated.
     * type `which python` to make sure it points to the path in which you cloned the repository.
+    * this can require a restart of vscode

 * run `source install.sh` in the terminal (or run steps inside manually)